Storm breaches California river's levee, thousands evacuate - NewsBreak

 There were no immediate reports of injuries or damage.

-Newsom has declared emergencies in 34 counties in recent weeks, and the Biden administration approved a presidential disaster declaration for some on Friday morning, a move that will bring more federal assistance.
-President Biden spoke with Newsom on Saturday to pledge the federal government's support in California's response to the emergency, the White House said.
+Democratic Gov. Gavin Newsom has declared emergencies in 34 counties in recent weeks, and the Biden administration approved a presidential disaster declaration for some on Friday morning, a move that will bring more federal assistance.

 The atmospheric river, known as a “Pineapple Express” because it brought warm subtropical moisture across the Pacific from near Hawaii, was melting lower parts of the huge snowpack built in California’s mountains.